-- (1) That the appointment of District Enforcement be agreed for a further 12 months and further report be submitted in November 2020. - (2) That the further exemption from Contract Procedure Rules be noted.
+- (1) That the appointment of District Enforcement be agreed for a further 12 months subject to variation of the agreement to include the proposals in paragraph 23 below; and that a further report be submitted in December 2020. - (2) That the further exemption from Contract Procedure Rules be noted.